 Macadamia Milk requires significantly less water to grow and produce than almond milk or dairy milk.
 However, the areas where macadamia nuts are commonly grown have been coping with severe water shortages and other climate-related crises, such as Australia, Hawaii and other tropical regions.
 Macadamia nuts are considered to be moderately sustainable due to having lower environmental damage to air, water, land, soil, and forests, as long as pesticides have not been used.
 Try to buy organic and non-GMO Macadamia Milk if you can!

-Bottom Line: Plant-based milks are more environmentally sustainable than dairy.
-But each of them has its positives and negatives.
-Out of these three pea milk is the most environmentally sustainable milk and amongst all of the milks, it is essentially equal to oat milk with its environmental impact.
-Both cashew milk and macadamia milk are significantly better than dairy milk and use less water than almond milk but it would lower their environmental impact to try and get non-GMO or organic versions where pesticides are not used.
-Both cashews and macadamia nuts are extremely common food allergens so those choosing these milks need to be careful.
+But each plant-based milk has its positives and negatives.
+Out of these three pea milk is the most environmentally sustainable milk since it is essentially equal to oat milk in its environmental impact.
+Both cashew milk and macadamia milk are significantly better than dairy milk and use less water than almond milk, but choose organic versions where pesticides are not used.
+Sesame milk is another environmentally-friendly choice since it uses less water.

 So what are you ordering in your coffee?

-Whether it’s hemp, almond, soy, or oat, pea, cashew, or macadamia, you should drink the plant milk that you like best since they are all better for the planet and animals than real dairy.
-For The Beet's own taste test, check out our product reviews, and add your own rating to the Beet Meter for the milk you like the best.
+Whether it’s pistachio, oat, almond, soy, or another choice, simply drink the plant milk that you like best since they are all better for the planet and animals than real dairy.
+For the best dairy-free creamers to add to your coffee, check out our taste test, and add your own rating to the Beet Meter for the creamer you like the best.
 As for the environment, as long as you're staying away from cow's milk, you're ahead of the game.